Media studies: India

-Media Studies is a fast growing academic field in India, with several dedicated departments and research institutes.
-With a view to making the best use of communication facilities for information, publicity, and development, the Government of India in 1962-63 sought the advice of the Ford Foundation/UNESCO team of internationally known mass communication specialists who recommended setting up a national institute for training, teaching, and research in mass communication.
+Media Studies is a fast-growing academic field in India, with several dedicated departments and research institutes.
+With a view to making the best use of communication facilities for information, publicity, and development, the Government of India in 1962-63 sought the advice of the Ford Foundation/UNESCO team of internationally known mass communication specialists, who recommended setting up a national institute for training, teaching, and research in mass communication.
 Anna University was the first university to start a Master of Science in Electronic Media program.
 It offers a five-year integrated program and a two-year program in Electronic Media.
 The Department of Media Sciences was started in January 2002, branching off from the UGC's Educational Multimedia Research Centre (EMMRC).
-The National Institute of Open Schooling, the world's largest open schooling system, offers Mass Communication as a subject of studies at senior secondary level.
-All the major universities in the country have mass media and journalism studies departments, including Asian College of Journalism, Chennai, Indian Institute of Mass Communication, New Delhi, Xavier Institute of Communications, O. P. Jindal Global University - Delhi, Mumbai, Parul University, Vadodara, Amity University, Jawaharlal Neheru University, Apeejay Institute of Mass Communications, Brainware University Kolkata, and others.
-Centre for the Study of Developing Societies (CSDS), Delhi has media studies as an emphasis.
+The National Institute of Open Schooling, the world's largest open schooling system, offers Mass Communication as a subject of study at the senior secondary level.
+All the major universities in the country have mass media and journalism studies departments, including Asian College of Journalism, Chennai; Indian Institute of Mass Communication, New Delhi; and Xavier Institute of Communications, O. P. Jindal Global University - Delhi, Mumbai, Parul University, Vadodara, Amity University, Jawaharlal Neheru University, Apeejay Institute of Mass Communications, Brainware University Kolkata, and others.
+The Centre for the Study of Developing Societies (CSDS) in Delhi has media studies as an emphasis.

 Netherlands

 In the Netherlands, media studies is split into several academic courses, such as (applied) communication sciences, communication and information sciences, communication and media, media and culture or theater, and film and television sciences.
-While communication sciences focuses on the way people communicate, be it mediated or unmediated, media studies tends to narrow the communication down to just mediated communication.
+While communication sciences focuses on how people communicate, whether mediated or unmediated, media studies tends to narrow communication to just mediated communication.

 Communication sciences (or a derivative thereof) can be studied at Erasmus University Rotterdam, Radboud University, Tilburg University, University of Amsterdam, University of Groningen, University of Twente, Roosevelt Academy, University of Utrecht, VU University Amsterdam, and Wageningen University and Research Centre.

-Media studies (or something similar) can be studied at the University of Amsterdam, VU University Amsterdam, Erasmus University Rotterdam, University of Groningen, University of Maastricht, and the University of Utrecht.
+Media studies (or a similar program) is offered at the University of Amsterdam, VU University Amsterdam, Erasmus University Rotterdam, University of Groningen, University of Maastricht, and the University of Utrecht.

 Nine Dutch universities collaborate in the overarching Netherlands Research school for Media Studies (RMeS), which acts as a platform for graduate students to build connections within the media studies discipline and to represent Dutch media scholars on an international level.